01 of 10

 - Additional water to thin the beans (optional)

 First, you will need to soak the beans overnight in a large bowl of water.
 The water should cover the beans by at least 2 inches.
-Loosely cover them and let them soak for 12-24 hours at room temperature.
+Loosely cover them and let them soak for 12 to 24 hours at room temperature.
 After soaking, rinse them thoroughly in a colander or strainer and keep an eye out for any rocks or debris that may be mixed in with the beans.

 Place the beans in an olla, stock pot or Crock-pot and add enough water to cover the beans.
 If you are using Epazote, you can add a sprig while the beans are cooking.
 Cook on low for 8to 10 hours, or until the beans are cooked and softened.Continue to 2 of 10 below.